Cherednik algebras and Calogero-Moser cells

-We continue in Chapter \ref{chapter:gauche} with the study of left (and right) cells and we define Calogero-Moser cellular characters.
-We analyze in \S\ref{section:choix-gauche} the choices involved in the definition of left cells, using Verma modules.
+We continue in Chapter \ref{chapter:gauche} with the study of left (and right) cells.
+We analyze in \S\ref{section:choix-gauche-R} the choices involved in the definition of left cells using Verma modules.
 We study the relevant decomposition groups, and we reinterpret left cells as blocks of a suitable specialization of the Cherednik algebra.
 We finish in \S\ref{se:backtocellular} with basic properties relating cellular characters and left cells and we give an alternative definition of cellular characters as the socle of the restriction of a projective module.
 We also show that a cellular character involves a unique irreducible representation with minimal $\bb$-invariant.
+Section~\ref{se:chemins} shows, following a suggestion of Etingof, that cells can be interpreted in terms of spectra of Gaudin operators.
+This provides a topological approach to cells and cellular characters.

 Chapter \ref{ch:decmat} brings decomposition matrices in the study of cells.
-We show in \S\ref{se:isobabyVerma} that the decomposition matrix of baby Verma modules in a block has rank $1$, as conjectured by Thiel.
-In \S\ref{se:T=1to0}, we prove that cellular characters are sums with non-negative coefficients of characters of projective modules of the Hecke algebra over appropriate base rings.
+We show in \S\ref{se:isobabyVerma} that the decomposition matrix of baby Verma modules in a block has rank $1$, as conjectured by Thiel \cite{thiel}.

-Chapter \ref{ch:Gaudin} shows, following a suggestion of Etingof, that cells can be interpreted in terms of spectra of certain Gaudin-type operators.
-This provides a topological approach to cells and cellular characters.

-We analyze in Chapter \ref{chapter:bb} the cells associated to a smooth point of a Calogero-Moser space in $\Upsilon^{-1}(0)$.
-This is based on the use of the $\CM^\times$-action and the resulting attracting sets.
-We show first, without smoothness assumptions, that irreducible components of attracting sets parametrize the cellular characters.

 The next two chapters are devoted to conjectures.
 Chapter \ref{part:coxeter} discusses the motivation of this book, namely the expected relation between Calogero-Moser cells and Kazhdan-Lusztig cells when $W$ is a Coxeter group.
-We start in \S\ref{chapter:hecke} with Martino's conjecture that Calogero-Moser families are unions of Hecke families. \S\ref{section:conjectures} and \S\ref{chapter:arguments} state and discuss our main conjecture.
-We give some cases where the conjecture on cellular characters does hold and give some evidence for the conjecture on cells.
+We start in \S\ref{chapter:hecke} with Martino's conjecture that Calogero-Moser families are unions of Hecke families. \S\ref{section:conjectures} and \S\ref{chapter:arguments} state and discuss our main conjectures.
+We providence some evidence and describe some cases where the conjectures hold.